 Many different map projection methods exist.
 Although only a few are widely used in large scale mapping, the projection parameters used vary greatly.
 Geographic information systems professionals are expected to be knowledgeable enough to select a map projection that is suitable for a particular mapping objective.
 Such professionals are expected to be able to recognize the type, amount, and distribution of geometric distortion associated with different map projections.
 Perhaps most important, they need to know about the parameters of map projections that must be matched in order to merge geographic data from different sources.
 The pages that follow introduce the key concepts.
 The topic is far too involved to master in a one section of a single chapter, however.
-Indeed, Penn State offers an entire one-credit online course in "Map Projections for Geospatial Professionals" (GEOG 861).
+Indeed, Penn State offers an entire online course in "Map Projections for Geospatial Professionals" (GEOG 897K, soon to be 861).
 If you are, or plan to become, a GIS professional, you should own at least one good book on map projections.
 Several recommendations follow in the bibliography at the end of this lesson.
-If you care to offer a recommendation of your own, please add it as a comment to the bibliography page.
+If you care to offer a recommendation of your own, please add it as a comment to Canvas.

 Students who successfully complete this section should be able to: